google/oss-fuzz/docs/new_project_guide.md

 ################################################################################
 ```

-If you are porting a fuzzer from Chromium, keep the original Chromium license header.
+If you are porting a fuzz target from Chromium, keep the original Chromium license header.

 ## The end

-Once your change is merged, the fuzzers should be automatically built and run on
+Once your change is merged, your project and fuzz targets should be automatically built and run on
 ClusterFuzz after a short while!
 Check your build status [here](https://oss-fuzz-build-logs.storage.googleapis.com/status.html).